Chorochev/TypeScriptUdemyCourse/TSCONFIGINFO.md

 # Options

+## Target - target

+Modern browsers support all ES6 features, so ES6 is a good choice.
+You might choose to set a lower target if your code is deployed to older environments, or a higher target if your code is guaranteed to run in newer environments.

+    "compilerOptions": {
+        "target": "ES2022"
+    }

 ## files

 Specifies an allowlist of files to include in the program.
 An error occurs if any of the files can’t be found.